acheredn/hengrui-tenzin-anatoliy-project-221/README.md

  * Create an (empty) worklist arraylist of squares.

  * Add the start square to the worklist.
-(Hint: maze.getStart() will return the Start square)

  * Then apply the following repeatedly

- * Is the worklist empty?
-If so, the exit is unreachable; terminate the algorithm by returning null (the maze is not solvable).

  * Otherwise, grab the "next" location to explore from the worklist.